Timmosky/Data-Analytics-Portfolio/README(K-mart).md

 ## About the data
-K-Mart, a departmental store that operates in 4 regions in the United States (Midwest, South, Northeast, West) sales records.
+Sales analysis of K-Mart, a departmental store that operates in 4 regions in the United States (Midwest, South, Northeast, West)

-Number of records
+Number of records:  20,000

-20,000
+### Business Questions:

+•	What are the top three best-selling product categories in all 4 regions?

+•	What product category should we increase or decrease its stocks for all regions

+•	What increases the revenue?

+•	What salesperson deserves a promotion or demotion?

 ### Definition of terms

 •	Revenue – Total amount of money made by the business in each period

 •	Unit Cost – The cost incurred by the business to produce a unit of a product